Lawrenceburg in Dearborn County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Landmarks • Settlements & Settlers.
 A significant historical year for this entry is 1812.

 Location.
 39° 5.556′ N, 84° 50.843′ W. Marker is in Lawrenceburg, Indiana, in Dearborn County.
-Marker is at the intersection of High Street and Walnut Street, on the right when traveling east on High Street.
+It is at the intersection of High Street and Walnut Street, on the right when traveling east on High Street.
 Touch for map.
 Marker is in this post office area: Lawrenceburg IN 47025, United States of America.
 Touch for directions.

 Also see . . .
 Jesse Hunt House Hotel.
 (Submitted on August 30, 2020, by Devry Becker Jones of Washington, District of Columbia.)

-By Ginger Drenning, August 23, 2009
+Photographed by Ginger Drenning, August 23, 2009

 14. River Watch Center and its Crew.